 Help for Schizophrenia and Substance Abuse

 Prolonged alcohol and drug abuse will produce varying degrees of dependence.
-The period required to reduce the medical risks safely varies by length of the substance abuse and the type of substance.
+The period required to reduce the medical risks safely varies by length of the substance use and the type of substance.
 There is rarely a situation that will justify attempting to detox from drugs or alcohol at home.
 For this reason, treatment frequently begins with a medically supervised period of detox.

 - Medical Safety – The detox facility is staffed by medical professionals.
 As the individual experiences withdrawal symptoms, these trained professionals will be ready to provide medical assistance.

 - Counseling – The road to recovery from substance abuse can start during the detox period.
-Trained counselors begin conversations about the addiction, including diagnosis of symptoms and causes.
+Trained counselors begin conversations about the addiction, including diagnosis of psychotic symptoms and causes.

 - Program Referral – Guided by counselors, individuals can consider the best treatment options.
 The steps into successful recovery can begin during medical detox.

 There are essentially two basic types of treatment for substance use.
 Various treatment facilities will apply a variety of treatment models to these two basic structures.
 The first is inpatient treatment.
 The location of residence during treatment is the key difference between the programs.
 Making the choice between a residential or inpatient treatment program should be made with the help of a trained addiction counselor.

 During an inpatient program, the individual will stay at the treatment facility.
 The length of inpatient treatment programs differs.
 The length of treatment is something that will come from the advice of a trained counselor.

-- Nature of the Substance Abuse – Certain types of narcotics and excessive abuse of drugs or alcohol will require longer treatment programs.
+- Nature of Substance Abuse – Certain types of narcotics and excessive abuse of drugs or alcohol will require longer treatment programs.
 This can also be a factor when deciding between inpatient and outpatient programs.

 Under certain circumstances, it is either deemed unnecessary or too difficult to enter a residential inpatient treatment facility.
 When there is some flexibility or need to remain living at home, outpatient treatment programs can be another option.

 - Intensity the Substance Abuse – Anyone who hasn’t reached a dangerous level of substance abuse may be a candidate for outpatient treatment.

 - Nature of Employment – This can become a factor in making a final decision between an inpatient plan and outpatient services.
 The consequences of possibly losing a job and the level of substance abuse will factor into this important decision.

 - Health Issues – Substance abuse can cause various health issues.
-Most treatment facilities can address basic health concerns, some situations may warrant outpatient treatment when certain health problems require constant monitoring.
+Most treatment facilities can address basic health concerns.
+Some situations may warrant outpatient treatment when certain health problems require constant monitoring.

-- Family Responsibilities – A person’s family is an important part of recovery decisions.
+- Family Responsibilities – A person’s family is an integral part of recovery decisions.
 The final choice must be made based on what the person needs.
 However, certain family responsibilities can make the structure of a residential inpatient treatment program difficult.

 Holistic and Alternative Treatment

 Alternative types of addiction treatment therapy have proven successful.
-Combining various treatment methods forms a holistic, or complete approach to the treatment.
+Combining various treatment methods forms a holistic or complete approach to the treatment.
 Counselors do more than stress how bad it is to be addicted to drugs or alcohol.

 Using the dual-diagnosis model, treatment facilities treat the whole person, not just the addiction.
 This is critical since it is understood by treatment specialists that addiction is but a symptom of other problems.
 This holistic approach is even more critical when psychotic symptoms of schizophrenia exist.
 Recovery programs are also putting into practice several types of alternative treatment methods.

 Treatment facilities are exposing people to healthy lifestyle changes such as exercise, music, or the arts.
 Meditation has always been a part of various recovery models.
-These alternative treatment ideas not only help improve the chances of successful recovery, they begin to form a foundation for new things to replace an old addicted lifestyle.
+These alternative treatment ideas not only help improve the chances of successful recovery, but they also begin to form a foundation for new things to replace an old addicted lifestyle.

 Contact North Jersey Recovery Center Today!

 Living with an addiction is a difficult struggle.
-When entangled with a serious mental health disorder such as schizophrenia, it can be dangerous.
+When entangled with a severe mental health disorder such as schizophrenia, it can be dangerous.
 Drug and alcohol abuse can lead to death.
 The mixture of mental illness and substance abuse only compounds the problem.
 Addiction can seem like a lonely, hopeless place, especially if someone suffers from a co-occurring disorder such as schizophrenia.
 The combination can be dangerous.
 It doesn’t have to be.
 There is hope, and that hope is in recovery.